The average price of gas statewide has dropped below $3 a gallon in Michigan for the first time in nearly four years.

-According to AAA Michigan, prices at the pump have risen about 3 cents during the past week to a statewide average of about $3.66 per gallon.
+AAA Michigan says gasoline prices have risen about a penny over the past week to a statewide average of $3.96 per gallon.

-AAA Michigan says gas prices have risen about 30 cents during the past week to a statewide average of around$3.83 per gallon.
+AAA Michigan says gasoline prices have risen about a nickel during the past week to a statewide average of $3.79 per gallon.

 This spike isn’t expected to be the end of it either, analysts say.

 Unlike the temperature, gas prices are going up.
 GasBuddy.com says prices are up more than 10 cents over the past week to an average of $3.63 per gallon.